Cameron tells Britons austerity solution to crisis

 However, that strength is in part a reflection of the weakness of the other two main parties.

-Cameron made dealing with a budget deficit of more than 10 percent of national output his priority when he took power in May 2010 at the head of a Conservative-Liberal Democrat coalition.
+Cameron made dealing with Britain's budget deficit of more than 10 percent of national output his priority when he took power in May 2010 at the head of a Conservative-Liberal Democrat coalition.

 Many former supporters of the left-leaning Lib Dems have not forgiven the party for compromises made after going into government, notably a decision to drop their opposition to higher tuition fees for university students.